adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/installing-jekyll.md

 3. [GCC](https://gcc.gnu.org/install/) (check by running the command `gcc -v`, `g++ -v`)
 4. [Make](https://www.gnu.org/software/make/) (check by running the command `make -v`)

-For a step-by-step walkthrough to help you install these, head to the [Jekyll installation guides](https://jekyllrb.com/docs/installation/){: target="_blank" rel="noopener noreferrer"} and follow the instructions for your system.
+For a step-by-step walkthrough to help you install these, head to the <a target="_blank" rel="noopener" href="https://jekyllrb.com/docs/installation/">Jekyll installation guides</a>&nbsp;and follow the instructions for your system.

 ### Install Jekyll